 * Delicious, unique local cuisine

-* Heart of Vietnamese Buddhism with pagodas and temples dotted among the imperial tombs.
+* Heart of Vietnamese Buddhism with pagodas and temples dotted among the imperial structures.

 * Beautiful countryside for cycling